awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateFilter.md

 Required: Yes

  ** [filterExpression](#API_CreateFilter_RequestSyntax) **   <a name="personalize-CreateFilter-request-filterExpression"></a>
-The filter expression that designates the interaction types that the filter will filter out\.
-A filter expression must follow the following format:
- `EXCLUDE itemId WHERE INTERACTIONS.event_type in ("EVENT_TYPE")`
-Where "EVENT\_TYPE" is the type of event to filter out\.
-To filter out all items with any interactions history, set `"*"` as the EVENT\_TYPE\.
-For more information, see [Using Filters with Amazon Personalize](https://docs.aws.amazon.com/personalize/latest/dg/filters.html)\.
+The filter expression defines which items are included or excluded from recommendations\.
+Filter expression must follow specific format rules\.
+For information about filter expression structure and syntax, see [Filter Expressions](filter-expressions.md)\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 2500\.
 Required: Yes